DATA-606-2023-FALL-MONDAY/Kim_Sunjung/docs/Proposal.md

   *Are there certain directors or production companies associated with higher-rated dramas?

-  *How has the popularity of South Korean dramas changed over the years?

   *What are the most common keywords associated with successful K-dramas?

-  *How do viewership trends differ between domestic and international audiences?

-These research questions can serve as a starting point for analyzing the Korean Drama Dataset, but there are many more possibilities depending on your specific research goals and interests.
-The dataset provides a rich source of information for exploring various aspects of the South Korean TV drama industry and its impact both locally and globally
 ## 3. Data

 - **Data sources:**